 There is a granite pillar for each state and words by presidents are written in stone walls around the fountain.

 The day I was visiting there was a Veterans Day event.
 There was a parade and veterans from all over US came to Washington DC with the help of non-profit organizations.
 The Amercians take so much better care of their veterans than we do in Europe.

 There are many reflecting pools in Washington DC but the one between the National World War Memorial and Lincoln Memorial is the largest.
 This is the view you can see in all postcards.
 Just amazing!

 And last but not least on the National Mall is the Lincoln Memorial that celebrates Abraham Lincoln.
 It is the symbol of freedom and equality.
 Inside is a Lincoln statue and Lincoln’s most famous speeches are written on a stone wall.

 And the basement has a small museum where you can learn about the Memorial’s history.
 Did you know that Martin Luther King Jr. gave his “I have a dream” speech in this place?

 South of the Lincoln Memorial is a little lake, called the Tidal Basin.
 The basin is lined by cherry trees that originally were a present from the Japanese.
 And you can rent a paddle boat here in the summer.
 In winter there are no paddle boats but there are bike rentals.

 If you have time, rent a bike, make a bike tour around the Tidal Basin.
 By bike you can also see the monuments on the other side of the Basin.

 I will end my National Mall walking itinerary here., we have now seen the Mall from east to west.
 We have seen a lot today but maybe you can return to the National Mall another day and discover more on this green stretch full of important national monuments and museums.

 More on Washington DC

-If you are planning a trip to Washington DC these posts might interest you too:
+If you are planning a trip to Washington DC, check out these posts: